 Let me start off by saying, in life it really is never too late for anything.
 My absolute favorite quote is “The best day to plant a tree was 40 years ago, the 2nd best day is today.”
 To me, it means: It may feel like you screwed up by not planting a tree 40 years ago.
 If you did you could’ve enjoyed its fruits and shade today.
 But, you’ll never get a better day than today to fix the error and ensure the that tree grows for the next 40 years can be enjoyed fully in the future.
 So, if you find you’re “too late” for your pitch deck, do not despair, because today is the 2nd best day to get started.

 It’s too late to start working a pitch deck if one or more of the following is true:

 - You’re currently looking for a cofounder, team member, mentor, or partner

 - You’re currently looking to raise funding for your company

-- You’ve just met a potential investor and he asked for your pitch deck
+- You’ve just met a potential investor and he asked for your startup pitch deck

 - You were accepted into a pitch competition and it’s less than a week away

 - You’re headed to or currently walking through a big startup related event